DinaDikovskaya/FLIMDAST/README.md

 Internet connection is not required for running the downloaded FLIMDAST.

 ## Running _FLIMDAST_:
 In the Experiment Layout tab, indicate the desired number of experimental conditions/groups, the number of additional regions of interest within cells, and the number of time points in the time course.
-If using the example datasets, choose 2 additional regions.

 In the Single Object Time Course tab, select the condition, time point and the reference status of first measurement, and add locations of the files describing it by clicking the appropriate “Choose file” buttons and navigating to the requested files.
-If using the example datasets, select the first time point and "yes" in the Reference field, and select one of the files with extension “t1.asc” as the fluorescence lifetime file.
-Switch on the “autofill file”.
-This will automatically detect the other three files for the same measurement (e.g. the photon number files for the entire cell and for the two selected regions) within the folder with example files, following the pre-set name replacement rule.
+If the files are in the same folder, switching on the “autofill file” will automatically detect the other files for the same measurement (e.g. the photon number files for the entire cell and, if exist, for selected regions) within that folder, following the user-defined name replacement rule.

 To record the selected file locations, click “Add”.
 This will assemble all provided information about that measurement as a new entry in a table.
 Repeat for other measurements (time points) of the same cell/object.
-If using the example dataset, select files with different measurement numbers for a reference and a non-reference measurement.

 Once all measurements of the same cell/object are added to the table, click “Save to main table”.
 This will send all entries in the table to the Main Table tab, empty the Single Object Time Course table and reset the cell ID number.
 If desired, repeat filling the Single Object Time Course table with data locations for more cells and sending them to the Main Table, until all files in the experiment had been located.